 Kansas

-In 2019, the Kansas legislature passed House Bill 2140 which exempts precious metals purchases from sales tax.
+House Bill 2140, passed in 2019, exempts precious metals from sales tax.

 Kentucky